SIC-POVMs and Compatibility among Quantum States

 Having formulated the scenario in single-user terms, we can develop a quantum analogue; a single-user statement avoids the conceptual problem of whether an event occurring for an agent Alice could, in the quantum setting, itself be an event for any other agent~\cite{RMP}.
 The quantum version of this kind of incompatibility is a condition on pairs of quantum states.
 Take two density matrices $\rho_A$ and $\rho_A'$.
 If there exists a measurement $\{E_i\}$ such that

 then $\rho_A$ and $\rho_A'$ are called \emph{post-Peierls incompatible}~\cite{CavesFuchsSchack2002}.
-If two states are post-Peierls (PP) compatibile, then for \emph{all} experiments, there is at least one outcome for which both states yield nonzero probability via the Born rule.
+If two states are post-Peierls (PP) compatible, then for \emph{all} experiments, there is at least one outcome for which both states yield nonzero probability via the Born rule.
 We can naturally extend this criterion to sets of more than two quantum states.
 In general, a set of~$N$ states is PP incompatible when, for some experiment $\{E_i\}$,

-A von Neumann measurement is a POVM with $d$ possible outcomes, specified by a set of~$d$ orthonormal vectors in Hilbert space.
+A von Neumann measurement is a Positive Operator Valued Measure (POVM) with $d$ possible outcomes, specified by a set of~$d$ orthonormal vectors in Hilbert space.
 In terms of projection operators, each von Neumann measurement comprises $d$ one-dimensional orthogonal projectors.
+We abbreviate this phrase as ODOP.
 Therefore, compatibility with respect to von Neumann measurements is known as \emph{PP-ODOP} compatibility \cite{CavesFuchsSchack2002}.
-When we formulate an exact criterion for PP-ODOP compatibility of \emph{qutrit} pure states, \emph{i.e.,} pure states in~$d = 3$, we find something interesting.
+When we formulate an exact criterion for PP-ODOP compatibility of \emph{qutrit} pure states, \emph{i.e.}, pure states in~$d = 3$, we find something interesting.

-In the next two sections, we will examine PP-ODOP compatibility in more detail and find a connection to another topic of much interest to the QBist research programme.
+In the next two sections, we will examine PP-ODOP compatibility in more detail and find a connection to another topic of much interest to the QBist research program.
 For completeness, we note that compatibility criteria have also recently entered the quantum foundations discourse through a different route.
 They play a key role in discussions of whether quantum states can be treated as encoding information about the values of hidden variables~\cite{PBR, Schlosshauer14}.
 In this paper, we disregard the issue of hidden variables and treat quantum states as directly specifying the probabilities of experiment outcomes.